rmoncada21/Software_codeHub/Cpp_merge/Ejercicios/Memoria_dinamica/Enunciados_memoria_dinamica.md

 # 2. Write a C++ program to dynamically allocate an array of integers and strings and initialize its elements.2.

-# 4. Write a C++ program to dynamically allocate memory for a character and a string.
+# 3. Write a C++ program to dynamically allocate memory for a character and a string.
 Input a character and a string from the user.

+# 5. Write a C++ program to dynamically create an object of a class using the new operator.